exercism/v2-website/docs/API-v1.md

 ## V1

-- The API is avaliable at `https://api.exercism.io/api/v1`
+- The API is available at `https://api.exercism.io/api/v1`
 - The API uses the Bearer Authentication header to identify a user

 ### Ping